jdefrancesco/armjitsu/README.md

+# WARNING: DOCUMENT IS FAR OUT OF DATE, WILL UPDATE SOON

 # Getting started:

 ARMjitsu is an ARM emulator based on the Unicorn emulation engine.
 The project is written in Python, it essentially provides a front-end for the core emulation